-I wrote last of how it had occurred to me that it was absolutely critical for academia and business to come together for the greater good of global business and interculturism.
+I wrote recently of how it had occurred to me that it was absolutely critical for academia and business to come together for the greater good of global business and interculturism.
 Oddly enough, as I spoke to the Global Business and Technology Association in South Africa, my views were reinforced ten-fold.
 As, on this particular occasion, I addressed a global audience of primarily academic and administrative attendees, it rapidly became apparent that they were not too accustomed to hearing from the business sector.
-As I made my points and finished by commenting on the need for global business and academia to partner for the betterment of us all, I was greeted with thunderous applause and standing ovations.
+As I made my points and finished by commenting on the need for global business and academia to partner for the betterment of us all, I was greeted with applause and standing ovations.
 I thought to my self, “How remarkable – we all know we need to work together, yet the majority of the time we fail to do so.”

 The idea that business and academia would partner to create stronger graduates and leaders seems to be quite novel.
 Until recently, I had not given it a lot of thought, but I was challenged by George Simons of Diversophy France and SIETAR Europa to provide some ideas as to how this could effectively work.
 Experience has shown me that business struggles to transform leadership and management theory into reality, and academia seems to struggle in the areas of really understanding how to develop, at an experiential level, anything new or innovative that can actually be leveraged to impact business.
 Here are some of the things I have done personally, and with clients, in the past that could be effective for others moving forward:

 - I have, from a corporate and coaching perspective, partnered with universities to come on site and teach courses that incorporate solid global management principles and theories, but that are backed up with real-time global client business cases.
 These cases are pertinent to current business issues the company is facing and current employees are responsible for managing.
 Employees actually talk to the clients about the cases and potential solutions – this has repeatedly been wonderful for relating theory to experiential practices.